Python

 • Virtual environment errors: You can identify the errors that may occur during virtual environment installation by looking for the following message in the error logs; failed to create virtual environment or failed to install dependencies.

-• Missing environment dependency: If your code depends on packages such as psycopg2, environment dependencies such as Postgresql are also required.
-The endorctl scan may fail if the environment where it is running does not have Postgresql installed.
+• Missing environment dependency: If your code depends on packages such as psycopg2, environment dependencies such as PostgreSQL are also required.
+The endorctl scan may fail if the environment where it is running does not have PostgreSQL installed.

 • Incompatible Python version: The default Python version in the environment where the endorctl scan is running is incompatible with one or more of the dependencies that are needed by the code.

 • Incompatible architecture: One or more dependencies are not compatible with the operating system architecture of the local system on which you are running the endorctl scan.
-For example, projects with dependency on pyobjc can be run on Mac-based systems, but not Linux systems.
+For example, projects with dependency on PyObjC can be run on Mac-based systems, but not Linux systems.
 A few Python libraries are incompatible with x32 architectures and can only be run on x64 architectures.

-• Resolved dependency errors: A version of a dependency does not exist or it cannot be found.
+• Resolved dependency errors: A version of a dependency does not exist, or it cannot be found.
 It may have been removed from the repository.

-• Call graph errors: These errors come if Pip or Poetry are unable to build the project because a required dependency cannot be located.
+• Call graph errors: These errors come if pip or Poetry are unable to build the project because a required dependency cannot be located.